Understanding E-1 and E-2 Trader and Investor Visas

 Requirements For the E-2 Investor Visa

 The E-2 investor visa can be filed for a treaty investor who is a national of a country with which the U.S. maintains an applicable treaty.
 The investor and in some cases the employees of the investing company may apply for an E-2 visa to work in the U.S. In order to qualify for the E-2, a substantial amount of the initial investment must have been placed “at risk” at time of application for the visa.
 If the E-2 visa holder is the investor, he or she must be coming to the U.S. solely to develop and direct the enterprise.
-In addition, the individual investor must own at least 50 percent of the enterprise.
 If the E-2 visa applicant is an employee she or he must be coming to work in an executive or supervisory capacity or be an “essential” employee of the business.

 Spouses and Children of E Visa Holders